ageller/CHiMaDSystemDesignToolbox/READMEserverSetup.md

   -- static/
   -- templates/
 ```
--The usual flask files will live in the /var/www/html/[appName]/app/ directory.
+- The usual flask files will live in the /var/www/html/[appName]/app/ directory.
 The main python file is named __init__.py and contains all the usual code except for the app.run part
 - within /var/www/html/[appNane]/ I created the following files
 	- wsgi.py : this is the file that apache will see first and updates the system path and imports the application
 	- run.py : this includes the app.run (or socketio.run) bit that is usually in my standalone python flask (dev) script